SafeDI

 You can see this in integration in practice in the ExampleMultiProjectIntegration package.

-The SafeDITool utility is designed to able to be integrated into projects of any size or shape.
+SafeDITool is designed to integrate into projects of any size or shape.

-The SafeDITool can parse all of your Swift files at once, or for even better performance, the tool can be run on each dependent module as part of the build.
-Running this tool on each dependent module is currently left as an exercise to the reader.
+SafeDITool can parse all of your Swift files at once, or for even better performance, the tool can be run on each dependent module as part of the build.
+Run swift run SafeDITool --help to see documentation of the tool’s supported arguments.

 Comparing SafeDI to other DI libraries